phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

     dd 8    ; size
 header_end:
 ```
 If you don't know x86 assembly, here is some quick guide:

+- the header will be written to a section named `.multiboot_header` (we need this later)
 - `header_start` and `header_end` are _labels_ that mark a memory location.
 We use them to calculate the header length easily
 - `dd` stands for `define double` (32bit) and `dw` stands for `define word` (16bit)
 - the additional `0x100000000` in the checksum calculation is a small hack[^fn-checksum_hack] to avoid a compiler warning

-We can already compile it using `nasm`.
-As it produces a flat binary by default, the resulting file contains just our 24 bytes (in little endian if you work on a x86 machine):
+We can already _assemble_ this file (which I called `multiboot_header.asm`) using `nasm`.
+As it produces a flat binary by default, the resulting file just contains our 24 bytes (in little endian if you work on a x86 machine):

 ```
-> nasm boot.asm
+> nasm multiboot_header.asm
-> hexdump -x boot
+> hexdump -x multiboot_header
 0000000    50d6    e852    0000    0000    0018    0000    af12    17ad
 0000010    0000    0000    0008    0000
 0000018